 - Service Learning Project

 An inventory was completed of UIC’s approximately 5,000 trees in the summer of 2011 using i-Tree, a program developed by the United States Forest Service. i-Tree calculates the benefits of trees, including carbon sequestration, pollutant removal and monetary value.
-During the fall of 2013, we are updated that data.
+The is updated yearly.
 The entire campus tree inventory and benefit data is available for UIC students and faculty to use.
+To see a map of all the trees on campus, click on the map below.

 We hold Tree Campus USA observances annually and conduct service learning projects where several trees were planted around campus.
 Future events are posted on this page or the Office of Sustainability events calendar as they become available.
 If your department, student group, or class is interested in a service learning project or in using the data, please contact email@example.com.